Heatwaves, Thunderstorms And Floods All Expected Across The East Coast

 A pandora’s box of weather conditions across the east coast is forecasted for Monday with Queensland on alert fire alert while New South Wales, Victoria and Tasmania braces for thunderstorms, flooding and even snow.

-Stay up-to-date on the latest news with The Victorian Briefing - keeping you in the loop with news as it hits:
+Stay up-to-date on the latest news with The New South Wales Briefing - keeping you in the loop with news as it hits:

 Victoria and Tasmania